MigueTripi/Architect_Practice/README.md

 To run the application locally you might choose to mount Docker containers.
 At the moment, we have four different containers:
-- Postgres -> Hosting DB.
+- Postgres -> Hosting DBs.
 - WebApi -> Hosting the web api.
 - Web -> Hosting the Angular Web.
 - nginx -> TBD